 “I’m not saying this one pandemic is going to cause permanent social change,” says Nusbacher.
 “I’m saying this pandemic could be the factor that pushes this lever.
 The fulcrum is the longstanding set of changes.

 The Return Of The Printed Word

-As the world is forced into home schooling.
-Is this the return of the printed word.
+As the world is forced into homeschooling.
+Is this the return of the printed word?
 People will always want stories.
-We live is such tumultuous times right now. it is a good time to turn to books for consolation, advice and clarification.
+We live in such tumultuous times right now.
+It is a good time to turn to books for consolation, advice and clarification.